hverbruggen/GENE90018/workshop1/readme.md

 It's also recommended to have a good tree viewer like [FigTree](https://github.com/rambaut/figtree/releases).

+We'll also be using IQ-Tree on the command line.
+Instructions for that are below in the command-line analyses section.
+If you can't get this to work on your machine, don't panic, you can also run IQ-Tree jobs online via [this link](http://iqtree.cibiv.univie.ac.at/).

 Your Mac will likely complain about any software that's not downloaded from the App Store, but if you go into your System Preferences > Security & Privacy, you can overrule the warnings and use the software anyway.

 ## Case study